 In addition to the non-compliance and the recommended corrective action, specific details should be provided, such as the implementation schedule, key persons, signatories and costs.
 Once the digital plan for corrective action has been completed and reviewed, it can be distributed to key people to standardize the information.

 Increased commitment of managers, helps to communicate the change and the reasons for implementing the corrective actions correctly.
 Notify key people about the QMS software and the assigned tasks.
 Provide a communication channel through which everyone can provide regular feedback during the implementation of the corrective action.
 All these factors are crucial to the success of implementing a corrective action plan.

 IS0 9001:2015 insists that companies review the effectiveness of their corrective actions and update the level of risk and potential opportunities.
 After installation, process owners and the quality team should wait an appropriate period of time and perform follow-up audits.

 Additional areas in the digital corrective action plan as a template are available to allow quality managers to enter comments during the review.
 Various functions of the QMS software can be used to document the results, such as attaching photos and notes to more clearly demonstrate the impact of the implemented corrective actions.

 To integrate a corrective action plan as a template that is compliant with ISO 9001:2015, quality managers can use collaborative compliance software such as Lumiform.
 Digital technology allows them to manage implementation from root cause analysis to reviewing the effectiveness of corrective action plans.

 An 8D report template is used to document an understandable root-cause inspection based on the 8 Disciplines of Problem-Solving.
 See template

-This template intends to recognise and document potential problems in FMEA.
+This FMEA template intends to recognise and document potential problems in FMEA (Failure Mode and Effects Analysis ).
 See template